-To connect these applications, tools, data, and databases, in-house developers and IT leaders use third-party software(s) called, “Middleware” The name Middleware being a contraction of the words ‘middle’ and ‘software’ — it is software in the middle.
+To connect these applications, tools, data, and databases, in-house developers and IT leaders use third-party software(s) called, “Middleware” The name Middleware is a contraction of the words ‘middle’ and ‘software’ — it is software in the middle.

 Industry insiders go so far as to call Middleware, “software glue.”

 In this article, we’ll cover the definition of middleware, the origin of middleware, the difference between middleware and APIs, examples of middleware, as well as how it works.

 Middleware is an essential software component that acts as a dynamic conduit facilitating communication and connectivity among various applications, tools, data, and databases, beyond the confines of the operating system.
 Its role transcends mere data transfer, bringing together disparate apps and data sources, often not originally designed to interact.
 This capability is crucial in accelerating and refining the process of application development and data management.

 In the ever-evolving landscape of enterprise computing, middleware is instrumental in bridging the gap between cloud-based services and on-premises systems.
 It enables businesses to effectively integrate and leverage data across their diverse environments.
 A common scenario might involve using middleware to seamlessly connect an enterprise’s ERP system with its CRM platform.
 This integration allows for a synergistic use of data, enhancing the overall functionality and efficiency of both systems.

 Middleware’s functionality is further enriched by incorporating a variety of advanced features and technologies: